nehochupechatat/Sonivox-EAS-BuildingGuide/README.md

 _OTA_PARSER
 ```

-#Changing the sample rate
+# Changing the sample rate
-Look for ì0x00105622,î in
+Look for ‚Äú0x00105622,‚Äù in
 eas_fmsndlib.c, hybrid_22khz_mcu.c or
 wt_22khz.c, and replace it with these supported values: